-Plant, machinery and equipment that are owned by IGD and are not attributable to investment property are recognized at cost, less commercial discounts and rebates, considering directly attributable expenses as well as an initial estimate of the cost of dismantling and removing the asset and restoring the site where it was located.
-Costs incurred after purchase are capitalized only if they increase the future economic benefits expected of the asset.
-All other costs (including financial expenses directly attributable to the purchase, construction or production of the asset) are recognized to profit or loss when incurred.
-The capitalized charge is recognized to profit and loss throughout the useful life of the tangible asset by means of depreciation.
+Plant, machinery and equipment that are owned by IGD to the asset.
+For an asset that does not generate suffiand are not attributable to investment property are reciently independent cash flows, the value is determined cognized at cost, less commercial discounts and rebates, in relation to the cash generating unit to which the asset considering directly attributable expenses as well as an belongs.
+Impairment is charged to the income statement initial estimate of the cost of dismantling and removing as depreciation.
+Impairment is reversed if the reasons cethe asset and restoring the site where it was located.
+Costs ase to apply. incurred after purchase are capitalized only if they increa-When an asset is sold or when its use is no longer expected se the future economic benefits expected of the asset.
+All to produce future economic benefits, it is derecognized other costs (including financial expenses directly attribuand any loss or gain (calculated as the difference between table to the purchase, construction or production of the the sale value and carrying value) is taken to profit or loss asset) are recognized to profit or loss when incurred.
+The the year the asset is eliminated. capitalized charge is recognized to profit and loss throughout the useful life of the tangible asset by means of 5.6.2.6 // Equity investments depreciation.
 Depreciation is calculated on a straight-line basis over the asset's estimated useful life, as follows: